vitaFlash/dragon_ball/README.md

 * Fetch Dragon Ball characters using an API.
 * Display all characters on a single page.
 * Character cards include name, race, gender, KI level, and an image.
-* Button to navigate to the planets page (currently not implemented).
+* Button to navigate to the planets page.

+Technologies
+* HTML
+* CSS
+* JavaScript
+* Fetch API (to retrieve data from the API)